sinbaddoraji/JSharp_IDE/README.md

 *JSharp should be able to compile java files without the need for projects

-JSharp should have a java debugger
+*JSharp should have a java debugger
-  The java debugger should be able to identify breakpoints The java debugger should be able to step into code (line by line)
+  The java debugger should be able to identify breakpoints -> Failed The java debugger should be able to step into code (line by line)

 *JSharp should be themeable

+Resources Needed to run JSharp:

+  Microsoft .net framework 4.8
+  Java development kit version 1.8.0_251 or higher

 Frameworks Used: